As a vegan, you’ve probably heard about the importance of vitamin B12, but what about vitamin A? Vegans need to know the basics!

 Are Vegans Deficient in Vitamin A?

-At this time, there is a limited amount of research on the subject of vitamin A deficiency in vegans.
+At this time, there is a limited amount of research on the subject of vitamin A deficiency in vegans specifically.

-One study suggests that about 45% of the certain individuals may not absorb as much beta carotene or convert it efficiently to active vitamin A. This can certainly pose a problem to vegans who may not consume preformed vitamin A.
+Furthermore, some research suggests that about 45% of the certain individuals may not absorb as much beta carotene or convert it efficiently to active vitamin A(8).
+This can certainly pose a problem to vegans who may not consume preformed vitamin A.